codex-semantics-library/patricia-tree/README.md

 - We support operation between sets and maps of different types.
 - We use a big-endian representation, allowing easy access to min/max elements of maps and trees.
+- Our interface and implementation tries to maximize the sharing between different versions of the tree, and to benefit from this memory sharing.

 ### dmap